Phone: 07798973345, 0832-2513641, 0832-2511899

 Degeneration of fibroid may lead to pain in abdomen.

-patient may have abnormal labor uterine contractions.
+In labor, patient may have abnormal labor uterine contractions.
 There is a higher chance of cesarean section.

 After delivery there is increased chance of blood loss.